glae/blog/index.md

     Bob-->>John: Jolly good!
 ```

-renders as PNG (but it could be SVG (which is... well, plain text!):
+renders as PNG (but it could be SVG, which is... well, plain text!):
 <br>
 ![rendered mermaid](2019-10-16-c.png "rendered mermaid")